gitony0101/X4DS/ISLR/Chap 3 Linear Regression.md

 For instance, if $p = 2$, then we can consider four models:
 >(1) a model containing no variables, (2) a model containing $X_1$ only, (3) a model containing $X_2$ only, and (4) a model containing both $X_1$ and $X_2$.
  We can then select the **best model** out of all of the models that we have considered.
-Various statistics can be used to judge the quality of a model:These include $Mallow’s~ C_p, Akaike~informaMallow’s Cp tion criterion (AIC), Bayesian information criterion (BIC), and adjusted Akaike information criterion Bayesian information criterion R2.
+Various statistics can be used to judge the quality of a model:
+ $Mallow’s~ C_p, Akaike~informaMallow’s Cp tion criterion (AIC), Bayesian information criterion (BIC), and adjusted Akaike information criterion Bayesian information criterion R2.
 These are discussed in more detail in Chapter 6.
-We can also deteradjusted R2 mine which model is best by plotting various model outputs, such as the residuals, in order to search for patterns.
+We can also deteradjusted R2 mine which model is best by plotting various mAodel outputs, such as the residuals, in order to search for patterns.